 IF YOU DON’T READ ANYTHING ELSE, PLEASE AT LEAST READ THESE POINTERS:

-Please stay in your car and keep your dog leash.
+Please stay in your car.
+Please keep your dog leash.

 Use carriers for small pets.